 What is known, is that Drew will have to take a maintenance chemo drug to manage the CML for the rest of his life, or until a cure is discovered.
 There are only a few drugs available at this time to treat this disease and because it is so rare, the demand for the drugs are low.
 This makes the cost for Drew's medication between $6,000 and $8,000 – a month.
 Medical Insurance only pays a portion of the entire cost of the drug.
 Additionally, there are other medical expenses not covered by insurance.
 Drew is faced with finding funding to make up the balance.

-This disease has been an incredible financial strain on Drew and his wife Val, who have been married for five years, and with this medication, comes side effects that he must manage.
+This disease has been an incredible financial strain on Drew and his wife Val, who have been married for six years, and with this medication, comes side effects that he must manage.
 Drew has met this challenge with his usual strength of determination, peace of soul, and warm and loving demeanor.